yiminghe/dom-align/README.md

 // use domAlign
 // sourceNode's initial style should be position:absolute;left:-9999px;top:-9999px;
 domAlign(sourceNode, targetNode, {
-  points: ['tl', 'tr'] // align top left point of sourceNode with top right point of targetNode
+  points: ['tl', 'tr'], // align top left point of sourceNode with top right point of targetNode
-  offset: [10, 20] // the offset sourceNode by 10px in x and 20px in y
+  offset: [10, 20], // the offset sourceNode by 10px in x and 20px in y,
-});
+  targetOffset: [30%,40%], // the offset targetNode by 30% of targetNode width in x and 40% of targetNode height in y, });
 ```